Plants give us oxygen for the lungs and for the soul.

 This should be a place where you can unwind from the mental stresses of your day, as well as somewhere you feel physically safe, refreshed and re-nourished.

-From the health benefits of indoor plants to understanding which plants are suitable for your bedroom, this guide will help you to feel more confident with your styling choices.
-We’ll also consider the debate between real and faux florals, before diving into practical styling guidelines for incorporating plants into your minimalist bedroom aesthetic.
+From the health benefits of indoor plants to understanding which plants are suitable for your bedroom, this guide will help you to feel more confident with your styling choices for beautiful and relaxing minimalist plant bedroom vibes.